knobs-dials/catprinter/README.md

   - **`flask`** (could be stripped out)
 - **bluetooth hardware** (probably a laptop, though this was actually developed on a windows desktop with a USB dongle)

-In ubuntu, either use a virtualenv, or do a system-wide install -- ubuntu now makes you use package installs rather than pip installs, so use `apt install python3-pillow python3-bleak python3-flask`
+In ubuntu, either use a virtualenv, or do a system-wide install -- ubuntu now makes you use package installs rather than pip installs, so try `apt install python3-pillow python3-bleak python3-flask`

 In other linux, windows, and OSX, `pip install -r requirements.txt` should work - assuming you already had python.